Tiro-health/fhir-dataframes/README.md

 # FHIR DataFrames (Coming soon)
-DataFrames are the bread and butter of every datascientists.
+DataFrames are the bread and butter of every datascientist.
 This packages makes analysing FHIR resources as easy as manipulating Pandas DataFrames.

 ## ⭐ Highlights ⭐